Michelle Hager, Writing Center Director, Executive Editor

 When she doesn’t have her eyes glued to a book or laptop screen, she likes to explore the Bay Area.
 As a Midwestern transplant, Ariel appreciates the Californian novelties of mountains, beaches, and widely available Stevia.

-Ines Marjanovic is currently completing a BA in English, and she hopes to further her education by pursuing an MA in Communication Studies.
+Ines has a BA in English and is currently pursuing an MA in Communication Studies.

 When she’s not engrossed in books, Ines can be found exploring new hiking trails, visiting museums, and trying her luck at graphic design.